 BA, Interior Design, Taibah University, Saudi Arabia

 A native of Jeddah, Abrar is interested in combining landscape architecture with interior design; exploring links between interior space, exterior space, and quality of life.
-Collaborating on studio and commercial projects in Saudi Arabia with colleagues from Taibah University, Abrar recognized the power of a simple building façade to either enhance or restrict one's experience with nature.
+Collaborating on studio and commercial projects in Saudi Arabia with colleagues from Taibah University, she recognized the power of a simple building façade to either enhance or restrict one's experience with nature.
 Building upon these interests, coupled with an appreciation for evolving urban landscapes, Abrar plans to focus her studies on understanding how design might facilitate deeper connections between people and place.

 BS, Environmental Studies and Public Policy, St. Mary’s College of Maryland

-Ellie Chetelat discovered landscape architecture through an interest in ecologically inspired design, coupled with a diverse set of work experiences, which included the Maryland Department of Natural Resources, a native plant nursery, and an organization advocating oyster recovery in the Chesapeake Bay.
-Currently, she works for a design-build firm on ecological restoration projects and volunteers with the Baltimore City Master Gardener program.
-A passionate advocate for native plants, Ellie's studies focus on understanding how permaculture and other sustainable design strategies can be harnessed in urban environments, working across policy, planning, and landscape architectural design.
+Ellie Chetelat discovered landscape architecture through an interest in ecologically inspired design, coupled with a diverse set of work experiences, which included the Maryland Department of Natural Resources, a native plant nursery and an organization advocating oyster recovery in the Chesapeake Bay.
+Currently, she works for design-build firm on ecological restoration projects and volunteers with the Baltimore City Master Gardener program.
+A passionate advocate for native plants, Ellie's studies presently focus on understanding how permaculture and other sustainable design strategies can be harnessed in urban environments, working across policy, planning, and landscape architectural design.

 BS, Environmental Science and Studies, Towson University

-Anthony Dye discovered his path to landscape architecture through a passion for organic farming, a practice that taught him to view the world through the lens of natural systems.
+Anthony Dye discovered his path to landscape architecture through a passion for organic farming, a practice which taught him to view the world through the lens of natural systems.
 Currently, he manages an urban farm in Southwest Baltimore, which supplies produce for a local restaurant chain.
-As a graduate student, Anthony is interested in investigating issues of public space access, environmental restoration, while continuing to explore growing food in a peaceful way.
+As a graduate student, Anthony is interested in investigate issues of public space access, environmental restoration, while continuing to explore growing food in a peaceful way.